-Many job shop schedulers use project management (PM) tools for production scheduling.
+Many schedulers use project management (PM) tools for job shop scheduling.
 For example, ETO manufacturers and shipyards use popular PM tools for scheduling heterogeneous workload.
 If jobs form queues while competing for resources of fnite capacity, the critical path method (a project scheduling method adopted by PM software) can generate meaningless production schedules and the schedulers helplessly accept them.
 A vast majority of PM packages are not satisfactory for resource-constrained scheduling of thousands of tasks because they are not efficient for automatically resolving resource conflicts.
 It is usually laborious to schedule and reschedule numerous jobs (with hundreds or thousands of operations) in a feasible manner when all resource conflicts in the schedule are to be manually resolved by drag-and-drop operations as required by the project management packages.
 These tools offer neither powerful, dependable and fast what-if analysis nor a capacity planning mechanism for production systems.
 However, the popular project management tools are excellent information systems with elegant graphic user interface that provides a very effective display of project / production schedules.
 Most of the project management tools are not powerful enough for resource-constrained, complex production scheduling involving thousands of tasks.
 Most of the users of such tools in production environment are unaware of the availability of powerful tools for resource-constrained scheduling.

 4. Scheduling Modules of ERP Systems: